Seneca-ICTOER/OPS445/docs/A-Labs/lab4.md

 description: Lab 4 for Students to Complete and Submit
 ---

-# Lab 4: Basic Data Structure & String Manipulation
+# Lab 4: Basic Data Structure and String Manipulation

 ## Lab Objectives